 The etymology of the name is much in debate.
 One source notes the "family are supposed to be derived from the Ogards of co.
 Hertfordshire." or the name "Haggard is a corruption of "hay-garth," a rick yard, and is so employed in Hall and Holinshed, as well as in several provincial dialects, but most probably, an ancient baptismal name which occurs in Domesday as Acard and Acardus."

 The surname Heggyarte was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 The Scottish branch of the family was recorded quite late as "the name occurs in Suffolk in thirteenth century as Hacgard."

 One of the first records of the family was found in Worcestershire, England where Alice Haggard was listed in the Subsidy Rolls of 1275.
 In this case, the name may have been derived from the Middle English and Old French word hagard which means 'wild, untamed.'

 Early History of the Heggyarte family

 This web page shows only a small excerpt of our Heggyarte research.
-Another 78 words (6 lines of text) covering the years 172 and 1723 are included under the topic Early Heggyarte History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the year 1723 is included under the topic Early Heggyarte History in all our PDF Extended History products and printed products wherever possible.